 He began to see what J’shua desired in this dire situation.

 Blackhawk rode beside the cage cart, watching the girl.
 She remained standing, her small hands clutching the bars.

 Such an excellent little soldier.

 He didn't know why she intrigued him.
 He had no paternal instinct, nor was his interest of the crude sort the other soldiers had teased about.
 She didn't belong in any world he knew.

 When a boy about four started whimpering, she stroked his head, soothing him.
 “It’ll be well.
 J’shua is with me, and he can be with you, too.
 Do you know him?”

 The lad nodded.

 The girl squatted beside him.
-“Well, my Da says the Serpent tricked the First Man into disobeying the God of Truth.
-This is how the Serpent owns the world and all the people in it.
-But the God of Truth loved all the people so much he sent his son, J’shua, to pay a ransom for us.
+“Well, my da says the Serpent tricked the First Man into disobeying the God of Truth.
+This is how the Serpent owns the world and all the people.
+But the God of Truth loved all the people so he sent his son, J’shua, to pay a ransom for us.
 Do you know what a ransom is?”

 The boy shook his head again.